aws-samples/amazon-sagemaker-managed-spot-training/README.md

 This repository contains examples and related resources regarding Amazon SageMaker Managed Spot Training.

+For full details on how this works, read the Machine Learning Blog post at: https://aws.amazon.com/blogs/machine-learning/implement-checkpointing-with-tensorflow-for-amazon-sagemaker-managed-spot-training/

 ## Overview

 Amazon SageMaker makes it easy to train machine learning models using managed Amazon EC2 Spot instances.
 Managed spot training can optimize the cost of training models up to 90% over on-demand instances.
 SageMaker manages the Spot interruptions on your behalf.